 BarkBox’s subscription model is broken down into three pricing categories: a single one-month for $29, six-month subscription for $25/box, or a 12-month subscription for $22/box.
-BarkBox currently has over 600,000 monthly subscribers, and a reported retention rate of 95%, which hasn’t faltered during COVID-19.
+BarkBox currently has over 600,000 monthly subscribers, and a reported retention rate of 95%, which didn’t falter during the global pandemic.
 While locally owned businesses struggled to survive amidst the pandemic and the social distancing guidelines and restrictions that followed, BarkBox saw an increase in business as this DTC pet marketing product fit perfectly within the guidelines of the stay-at-home orders.
 This uptick in business was likely also a byproduct of the massive increase in animal fostering and adoptions which was brought on by the need to shelter in place.

-If anyone doubted the saying “a dog is a man’s best friend,” the immediate increase in dog fostering and adoption following the shelter in place order proved them wrong.
-Whether it was motivated by the fear of being alone for an unknown amount of time, or because people would no longer have to balance a life outside the home with being around for their pet, shelters across the world saw a spike in demand for animals.
+If anyone doubted the saying “a dog is a man’s best friend,” the immediate increase in dog fostering and adoption following the shelter-in-place order proved them wrong.
+Whether it was motivated by the fear of being alone for an unknown amount of time, or because people no longer had to juggle taking care of their pets and being out of the house, shelters across the world saw a spike in demand for animals.

 From New York to Tel Aviv, animal shelters ran out of dogs faster than grocery stores ran out of toilet paper.
 In South Africa, TEARS Animal Rescue was able to place all of their 100 dogs in homes after making a call to the public.
 Israel’s oldest and largest animal shelter was able to match over 80 animals to loving homes in only two weeks as the country went into lockdown.
 According to The American Society for the Prevention of Cruelty to Animals, its Los Angeles office saw a 70% increase in animals going into foster care.
 On average, adoption and fostering rates more than doubled, leaving many shelters empty and homes full with loving animals.